-Human-centric data protection is well-suited to the dynamic reality of businesses today-but, just how much is it worth to yours?
+Human-centric data protection is well-suited to the dynamic reality of agencies today-but just how much is it worth to yours?
 To answer this question, let's debunk the myth that plagues data security teams everywhere: that protection is the enemy of productivity.
 With the right tools and processes in place, each can empower the other.
-Specific Responses Traditional data loss prevention tactics may simply block risky actions-say, a sensitive company file being saved to a personal flash drive.
+Specific responses Traditional data loss prevention tactics may simply block risky actions-say, a sensitive file being uploaded to the cloud.
 And, if such an action were taken by a disgruntled ex-employee or a short-term contractor, that response makes sense.
-More often than not, however, this isn't the case; It may be a company executive simply trying to back up an important file or move it to a new computer.
-But traditional data security policies can't tell the difference, so they routinely blanket-block totally innocuous cyber activity-impeding company productivity in the process.
+More often than not, however, this isn't the case; It may be an employee simply trying to back up an important file or move it to a new computer.
+But traditional data security policies can't tell the difference, so they routinely blanket-block totally innocuous cyber activity-impeding productivity in the process.
 Detecting risks at the human level makes it possible to consider the context and intent behind an action, enabling specific-not blanket-security responses.
 Not only does this reduce interruptions to employees' workflows, but it also lessens the investigation burden on security teams, allowing them to aid progress rather than blockade it.
-Reduced Vulnerability Even an employee with no ill intent may become frustrated with blanket security policies that stand in the way of getting work done.
+Reduced vulnerability Even an employee with no ill intent may become frustrated with blanket security policies that stand in the way of getting work done.
 So (still with no ill intent) they may try to find a workaround, bending the rules ever so slightly so they can get past the security blockade.
 In the last example, perhaps they'd break the file into smaller segments and email them to a personal computer so they can be saved to the drive after all.
 This creates two problems.
 First, this sequence of actions may raise an even more urgent alarm than an attempt to save a file to a removable drive, because it indicates that a person is trying to circumvent security measures.
 It will likely need to be investigated, which takes time and resources.
 But perhaps more concerning is that workarounds like these, innocent though they may be, can introduce new vulnerabilities that undermine the security policies that prompted them in the first place.
-Human-centric data protection would allow for more flexible, appropriate policies, stopping this downward spiral before it starts.
-Definitive Guide to Data Protection forcepoint.com
+Humancentric data protection would allow for more flexible, appropriate policies, stopping this downward spiral before it starts.

-Proactive Stance As any teacher, pet owner, or data security professional can attest, preventing a "mess" from being made in the first place is much more efficient than clearing it up after the fact.
-With the contextual clues and behavioral insights that human-centric data provides, it is possible to halt true threats before they inflict damage, while still allowing the business to perform at the highest level.
+Proactive stance As any teacher, pet owner, or data security professional can attest, preventing a "mess" from being made in the first place is much more efficient than cleaning it up after the fact.
+With the contextual clues and behavioral insights that human-centric data provides, it is possible to halt true threats before they inflict damage, while still allowing the agency to perform at the highest level.
 Employees can go about their days without tripping over inflexible security policies.
 Busy data security teams can accurately triage alerts and focus on resolving incidents that pose real risk.
 It's data security-without compromise.
 The New Standard for Data Protection The evolving nature of security threats means we need to adjust our mindset for keeping data safe-and that includes accepting that change is, and will always be, constant.
 That's why our core principles for data protection are built with the needs of tomorrow in mind:

-1. A preventive, not punitive, culture of data security The role of data security teams will grow from retroactively enforcing security policies to leading their organizations and fellow employees toward safer data usage behaviors.
+1. A preventive, not punitive, culture of data security The role of data security teams will grow from retroactively enforcing security policies to leading their agency and fellow employees toward safer data usage behaviors.